Famine in India: Ancient, medieval and pre-colonial India

 According to Mushtaq A. Kaw, "Many Famines were recorded in Kashmir from the sixteenth to eighteenth centuries.
 The Mughals and Afghan rulers in Kashmir took Measures to fight them, but as the paper intends to show, their measures were too weak and in certain aspects were even worse than those of their predecessors.
 Contemporary sources point to a noticeable variation in the occurrence of famines over different years.
 They show that these famines took place on a great scale.
 We are told that great damage was caused to the standing crop when there was an unprecedented flood.
-For instance, the great flood of 1640-42 alone wiped out 438 villages in the region of Kashmir.
-(Famines in Kashmir, 1586-1819: The policy of the Mughal and Afghan rulers/ Mushtaq A. Kaw.)
+For instance, the great flood of 1640–42 alone wiped out 438 villages in the region of Kashmir.

 Some historians argue that Moguls took a patrimonial attitude towards the peasantry that mitigated the effects of famine.
 Mike Davis, for example, claims that Akbar, Shah Jahan and Aurangzeb relied on tax relief, the distribution of free food without demanding labor in return, food export embargos and price controls.
 Abraham Eraly, on the other hand, describes these as "token and random measures, at best palliatives."
-In the 1630-32 famine, for example, the emperor dispersed 100,000 rupees for famine relief, a tenth of the annual "pin-money" granted his empress Mumtaz Mahal.
-(Imperial revenue officials and local jagir amirs each granted around 7 million rupees in tax relief).
+In the 1630–32 famine, for example, the emperor dispersed 100,000 rupees for famine relief, a tenth of the annual "pin-money" granted his empress Mumtaz Mahal.
+Imperial revenue officials and local jagir amirs each granted around 7 million rupees in tax relief.